kubedb/docs/docs/guides/pgbouncer/concepts/pgbouncer.md

 `spec.podTemplate.spec.nodeSelector` is an optional field that specifies a map of key-value pairs.
 For the pod to be eligible to run on a node, the node must have each of the indicated key-value pairs as labels (it can have additional labels as well).
 To learn more, see [here](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#nodeselector) .

-### spec.serviceTemplate
+### spec.serviceTemplates

 KubeDB creates a service for each PgBouncer instance.
 The service has the same name as the `pgbouncer.name` and points to pgbouncer pods.

-You can provide template for this service using `spec.serviceTemplate`.
+You can provide template for this service using `spec.serviceTemplates`.
 This will allow you to set the type and other properties of the service.
-If `spec.serviceTemplate` is not provided, KubeDB will create a service of type `ClusterIP` with minimal settings.
+If `spec.serviceTemplates` is not provided, KubeDB will create a service of type `ClusterIP` with minimal settings.

-KubeDB allows the following fields to set in `spec.serviceTemplate`:
+KubeDB allows the following fields to set in `spec.serviceTemplates`:

 - metadata:
   - annotations